Greybox-Labs/mimic/README.md

 # Start gRPC recording
 mimic --config config-grpc.yaml

-# Your gRPC client should connect to localhost:9080 (HTTP port + 1000) instead of the original server
+# Your gRPC client should connect to localhost:9080 (configurable grpc_port) instead of the original server
 # Mimic will forward the calls and record all interactions
-# Example: if HTTP server runs on :8080, gRPC proxy will be on :9080
+# Example: if HTTP server runs on :8080, gRPC proxy will be on :9080 by default
 ```

 ### gRPC Mocking